ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 5. Where do you usually look to find information about Cornell greek life and greek events?

-...

-n.
-What haven't I asked you today that you think would be valuable for me to know?
+6. What haven't I asked you today that you think would be valuable for me to know?

 **After the interview:** "This was really helpful.
 Thank you so much for agreeing to speak with me today.
 Have a great day!"